EFFECTS OF 12 WEEKS OF CHIROPRACTIC CAREON CENTRAL INTEGRATION OF DUAL SOMATOSENSORY INPUT IN CHRONIC PAIN PATIENTS

 Findings in this systematic review and meta-analysis of 26 randomized clinical trials.
 Spinal manipulative therapy was associated with statistically significant benefits.
 The benefits in both pain and function, of on average modest magnitude, at up to 6 weeks.
 Minor transient adverse events such as increased pain, muscle stiffness, and headache were reported in more than half of patients in the large case series.

-Meaning Among patients with acute low back pain, spinal manipulative therapy was associated with modest improvements in pain and function and with transient minor musculoskeletal harms.
+Among patients with acute low back pain, spinal manipulative therapy — as highlighted in leading chiropractic research articles — was associated with modest improvements in pain and function and with transient minor musculoskeletal harms.

 MANIPULATION OF DYSFUNCTIONAL SPINAL JOINTS AFFECTS SENSORIMOTOR INTEGRATION IN THE PREFRONTAL CORTEX